bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ Relational Databases can be defined as the data that's  stored in tabular format grouped into rows and columns similar to spreadsheets.
+That collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.

+ SQL is a standard language for storing, manipulating and retrieving data in databases.

 - [ ] Why do tables need a `primary key`?

+Primary keys allows you to create a unique identifier for each row in your table.
+It helps link one table to other table using primary key as links.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+to separate the two entities and create two one-to-many relationship between them with a third entity, which will connect both entities.

 ## Minimum Viable Product